cooper/evented-object/README.md

 throughout several projects, Evented::Object has become far more complex and quite featureful.

 Evented::Object supplies an (obviously objective) interface to store and manage callbacks for events, fire events upon objects, and more.
 It provides several methods for convenience and simplicity.

+Evented::Object is now available on [CPAN](http://search.cpan.org/perldoc?Evented::Object).

 ## Introduction